- This event has passed.

-Philosophy ZOOM Workshop: Exploring Issues of Race — TO BE RESCHEDULED
+Philosophy ZOOM Workshop: Exploring Issues of Race

-August 16 @ 10:00 am - 12:30 pm
+December 6, 2020 @ 10:00 am - 12:30 pm MST

-This is not an easy question, but it is an important one to ask.
+This is not an easy question to answer, but it is an important one to ask.
 And, as one might imagine, it leads to several other clarifying and exploratory questions, like: What does saying “I Don’t See Color” even mean?
 Is it even possible?
 Is being “racially colorblind” something we should strive for?
 Is there harm caused (to others and ourselves) by embracing this perspective?
 If so, what harms and how so?

 About Our Workshop Leaders

-Julia is an Associate Professor in the Department of Philosophy at The University of Massachusetts, Amherst.
-Her main area of research is Early Modern Philosophy — specifically, early modernphilosophy of action, metaphysics, ethics, and philosophy of mind.
+Julia Jorati is an Associate Professor in the Department of Philosophy at The University of Massachusetts, Amherst.
+Her main area of research is Early Modern Philosophy — specifically, early modern philosophy of action, metaphysics, ethics, and philosophy of mind.
 She also dabbles in Medieval Philosophy and Philosophy of Religion.
 At present, she is particularly interested in philosophical arguments concerning slavery in the 17th and 18th centuries, and the notion of moral necessity in late medieval and early modern moral psychology.
 Her research thus far has focused mostly on the philosophy of Gottfried Wilhelm Leibniz, though she has also published on other early modern authors.

 Our philosophy workshops are FREE.
 That said, for those who still have the steady income to do so in these trying times, we could really use your financial support right now.
 Donations help to cover workshop leader honorariums, implementation, and resource archiving, as well as community workshop scholarships for those in need.
 You can make a donation by clicking here.
 For those facing more challenging financial circumstances, we ask that you please try to “pay it forward” with acts of kindness for your neighbors and community.